JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 22014209.

 Day 02<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 606.<br>
-Your puzzle answer was .
+Your puzzle answer was 644.

 Day 03<br>
 Your puzzle answer was .<br>